jqb/python-nbp/README.rst

 working day and B table only on wednesdays.

-The module first search for the  currency in the A table, and if there is no  results it  searches B.  It the date  you provide  doesn't have record  in the  tables,  algtorithm searches  for  the first  previous working day.
+The module first search for the  currency in the A table, and if there is no  results it  searches B.  If the date  you provide  doesn't have record  in the  tables,  algtorithm searches  for  the first  previous working day.